collocations.org

 areas contaminated by industrial waste

-WASTE + NOUN
+waste + NOUN

-a waste reprocessing plant
+a waste processing plant

 The river was used for years as an industrial waste dump.

-3. wastes: areas of ground not lived in or cultivated
+3. (wastes) areas of ground not lived in or cultivated

-frozen, icy
+desert, frozen, icy

 the frozen wastes of Antarctica